-In our first article on Docker, we talked about what exactly the technology is, and what advantages it can provide in terms of delivering training.
+In our glossary page on Docker, we talk about what exactly the technology is, and what advantages it can provide in terms of delivering training.
 In this blog post, we’ll look at the practical applications of Docker in the e-learning space, as well as some real-life examples of Docker in use in companies.

 There’s a reason why we’re so passionate about Docker and so sure of its importance and benefits: it powers our Virtual Training Labs solution.